hy-3/42_libft/README.md

 # Libft (C library)

-Replicated functions in standard C library, Libc (not limited to only functions in Libc) and made an own library.
+It's a library which replicates functions in standard C library (Libc).

 ## Usage

 ```
-$ make bonus
+$ make
 $ gcc <your c file> libft.a
 ```